 Emma, 5th year, England

 - Start early with looking at different unis and try and figure out which course is right for you.

-- It’s wise to apply to unis that value the better aspects of your application e.g. UKCAT, extra-curriculars, etc. to give yourself the best possible chance.
+- It’s wise to apply to universities that highly value the better aspects of your application e.g. UKCAT, extra-curriculars, etc. to give yourself the best possible chance.

 - Make sure you go apply somewhere you can imagine yourself living in for 5/6 years, and where you think you will feel comfortable within the city.